What is the demand for tourism services in developing countries?

 Large countries are the main source of European trips to developing countries

 Three large countries dominate European trips to developing countries: Germany, the United Kingdom and France.
-These countries represent more than half of the total European market.
+These countries represent around half of the total European market.
 They are expected to remain the largest source markets and continue to offer you good opportunities.

 - Target the outbound tourism markets of the United Kingdom, Germany and/or France.